robimonti/PHASE/README.md

    - Output contains `Atmosphere_a_gacos_AOI_PS.mat` and `Atmosphere_a_gacos_*.csv`.

 ## Updates
 - *June 2026*: Added the integrated download module for Sentinel-1.
 Completed the StaMPS porting to Windows; improved the StaMPS data export; created an installer for PHASE on Windows.
+Introduced the possibility to update the stack with newly available products abd update the pre-processing without re-starting from zero.
 - *April 2026*: Added interactive geographic map GUI for automatic AOI sub-setting.
 Introduced meteorologically-aware master image selection using Open-Meteo API.
 Automated parameter metadata detection for StaMPS.
 Dropped legacy Python 2.7 support.
 - *March 2026*: Introduced Module 2 for geospatial PSI data analysis with deterministic and stochastic modeling.
 - *September 2024*: Added *macOS* compatibility to the preprocessing application and improved master error handling.